flaviomalavazi/lakeflow-community-connectors/sources/ga4_reporting/README.md

 **Common Issues:**

 1. **Authentication Errors (401 Unauthorized)**
-   - **Cause**: Expired or invalid refresh token
+   - **Cause**: Invalid service account credentials or expired token
-   - **Solution**: Regenerate the refresh token using OAuth 2.0 Playground and update the connection
+   - **Solution**:
+     - Verify the service account JSON is complete and valid
+     - Ensure the service account has been granted access to the GA4 property
+     - Check that the Google Analytics Data API is enabled in your GCP project

 2. **Property Not Found (404)**
    - **Cause**: Incorrect Property ID or insufficient permissions
+   - **Solution**:
-   - **Solution**: Verify the Property ID in GA4 Admin settings and ensure your OAuth account has access
+     - Verify the Property ID in GA4 Admin settings
+     - Ensure the service account email has been added as a user in Property Access Management with at least "Viewer" role

 3. **Quota Exceeded (429 Too Many Requests)**
    - **Cause**: Exceeded daily API quota